unrealwork/atsd-use-cases/research/hartford-fire/README.md

 guarantees poor output.

 Nobody knows this need better then those working in emergency services.
-Too many people on the clock at once can lay waste to a city's fragile operating income, while too few at the wrong time can spell disaster for those in need of the department's emergency services.
+Too many people on the clock at once can lay waste to a fragile operating income, while too few at the wrong time can spell disaster for those in need of emergency services.

 ## Methodology

-Using [time series data](https://github.com/axibase/open-data-catalog/blob/master/datasets/izai-dug8.md) released by the City of Hartford, call volume to the local fire department can be analyzed and visualized to predict future infrastructural needs in one of the city's most vital sectors.
-The data is divided to indicate whether the call was about a fire incident or routed to the paramedics' Emergency Services Department, which includes Medical First Response and Emergency Medical Services
+Using data from [Axibase Dataset Catalog](https://axibase.com/datasets/socrata/izai-dug8.html) released by the City of Hartford, call volume to the local fire department can be analyzed and visualized to predict future infrastructural needs in one of the most vital sectors of the city.
+The data is divided to indicate whether the call is about a fire incident or routed to the paramedics' Emergency Services Department, which includes Medical First Response and Emergency Medical Services
 (EMS).

-The data will be parsed and examined to note trends based on the day of the week of calls, monthly and annual figures, and compared to Year 2017 data to determine whether the volume is on pace with previous years, in decline, or experiencing growth.
+The data is parsed and examined to note trends based on the day of the week of calls, monthly and annual figures, and compared to Year 2017 data to determine whether the volume is on pace with previous years, in decline, or experiencing growth.